Camp Van Dorn Slaughter: Self-published book alleging massacre of black soldiers

 Part one is short and presents some limited historical documentation.
 Most of the book consists of Part Two, Case's admittedly fictional account, entitled "The Evangeline File", based on his allegations about Camp Van Dorn.

 The Washington Post noted that, in his book "Case has no clear explanation of why the shootings took place, no firm date for the event nor the names of any of the other participants or victims.
 Although Case presents accounts from at least two other local residents who claim to have witnessed the killings, in 15 years he has never encountered a member of the 364th or any of the other 30,000 soldiers at the camp at the time who remember the alleged atrocity."
-Case relied on a dramatic account of a white man about the alleged massacre.
-The Army service record shows that he was not stationed at the camp at the time.
-He had died by the time the book was published.
+Case relied on a dramatic account of a white man about the alleged massacre; his Army service record showed that he was not stationed at the camp at the time and had died by the time the book was published.

 When publicity broke about the book after Case appeared on a BET show discussing it, the National Minority Military Museum Foundation, based in Oakland, California, conducted an investigation into the allegations.
 The organization has supported research and publicity about black military history since 1978.
-Spokesman Charles Blatcher said the foundation concluded that Case’s claim is “not sufficiently supported by historical documentation.”
+Spokesman Charles Blatcher said the foundation concluded that Case's claim is “not sufficiently supported by historical documentation.”

+Investigations

-At the request of Representative Bennie Thompson (D-Mississippi) and the NAACP, the Department of Defense conducted a more than year-long investigation of the 364th Regiment and the alleged events.
+At the request of Representative Bennie Thompson (a Democrat from Mississippi) and the NAACP, the Department of Defense conducted a more than year-long investigation of the 364th Regiment and the alleged events.
 They concluded Case's allegations were without merit, and said in December 1999 that no hard evidence of the alleged massacre had been found.
 William E. Leftwich III, deputy assistant secretary of defense for equal opportunity, said the book was a "work of fiction and a marketing grab."
 The Army report, entitled A Historical Analysis of the 364th Infantry in World War II, was released December 23, 1999.
-It noted that "All of the nearly 4000 men who were assigned to the 364th in 1943 have been traced to their separation from military service."
+It noted that "All of the nearly 4,000 men who were assigned to the 364th in 1943 have been traced to their separation from military service."

 Kwesi Mfume, president of the NAACP, asked for another federal investigation, to be conducted by Attorney General Janet Reno and the Justice Department.

 The Washington Post published an extensive account of the failures of Case to support his allegations.
 It reviewed the research and tracking of personnel of the unit by the Department of Defense.